A Unified Treatment of Substitution for Presheaves, Nominal Sets, Renaming Sets, and so on: Nominal Sets and Presheaves: A Taxonomy

-This yields a precise characterization of the finitary preimage-preserving endofunctors on $\Set$ analogous to the characterization of \emph{analytic} functors as left Kan extensions of species. \begin{thm} The essential image of $\Lan_i$, for $i \colon \S \rightarrow \Set$ are the finitary, preimage-preserving endofunctors on $\Set$. \end{thm}

-The categorical structure of $\Relevpres$ is similar to that of $\Nompres$, with again an important difference being the monoidal structure corresponding to Day convolution $\oplus$ for $+$.
+The equivalence to relevance sets allows us to recover the following characterization of the finitary preimage-preserving endofunctors on $\Set$: \begin{notheorembrackets} \begin{thm}[{\cite{sz15}}] The essential image of $\Lan_i \colon \PSh{\S} \rightarrow [\Set, \Set]$ for $i \colon \S \incl \Set$ are the finitary, preimage-preserving endofunctors on $\Set$. \end{thm} \end{notheorembrackets} The categorical structure of $\Relevpres$ is similar to that of $\Nompres$, with again an important difference being the monoidal structure corresponding to Day convolution $\oplus$ for $+$.
 Note that $\Relevpres$ has a monoidal structure $\oplus$ taking products of underlying sets $|X \oplus Y| \cong |X| \times |Y|$ with a singleton unit, which, like in $\Nompres$, is not the categorical product.
+Moreover, the adjunction between nominal sets and renaming sets restricts to relevance sets.